 The DES published two documents in recent years, the Digital Strategy for Schools 2015-2020 Action Plan (DES, 2015a) and the Digital Strategy for Schools 2018-2020 Enhancing Teaching Learning and Assessment (DES, 2015b), which sets out the DES current policy on the use of digital technologies in teaching, learning and assessment.
 The Strategy, which is in its final year of implementation, sets out a broad range of policy objectives addressing four key themes: (1) Teaching, learning and assessment using ICT; (2) Teacher professional development; (3) Leadership, research and policy; and (4) ICT infrastructure.
 Arising from Theme 1, a Digital Learning Framework (DLF) has been made available to all schools, accompanied by an extensive Continuous Professional Development (CPD) programme, providing guidance on how to embed digital technologies in teaching and learning and in leadership and management.
-The PDST and other DES funded teacher support services continue to offer professional learning opportunities to teachers and school leaders in a range of pedagogical, curricular and educational areas including a wider range of CPD on the effective use of digital technologies in teaching, learning and assessment.
-The Strategy also provides grants worth €210 million for ICT infrastructure to schools over the five years of the Strategy.
-Some €160 million of this funding has issued to date to schools for ICT infrastructure.
-This includes a fund of €40 million recently issued in the form of grant payments to all eligible schools and a further €10 million fund disbursed as top-up funding to enable schools to specifically support any of their students experiencing difficulty in engaging with remote learning.
-In the context of the current public health crisis the funding can be focused on assisting schools to address ICT needs including the purchase of digital devices, software, essential learning platforms and other ICT solutions as determined by the needs of the individual school (DES, 2020g).
+The PDST and other DES funded teacher support services continue to offer professional learning opportunities to teachers and school leaders in a range of pedagogical, curricular and educational areas including a wider range of CPD on the effective use of digital technologies in teaching, in teaching, in teaching, in teaching, in teaching, in teaching, a wider range of CPD on the effective use of digital technologies in teaching.

-In this study, ICT (Information and Communication Technology) is defined as any electronic hardware or software which is used for the purpose of teaching, learning and administration in schools.
+3 In this study, ICT (Information and Communication Technology) is defined as any electronic hardware or software which is used for the purpose of teaching, learning and administration in schools.
 This includes equipment such as computers, internet infrastructure, projectors and computer software.